Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: Results and Analyses

 \subsection{Quantitative Results}

 Table~\ref{tab::ablation} evaluates the contributions of each individual factor.
-We start from the baseline of using ICP Term (ICP) and Motion Prior Term (MP), which represents the basic combination of point cloud registration and motion model.
-Then the experiments expand to considering the variants of Shape Term (S) and Motion Consistency Term (MC).
-When ablating the optimization factors from Sec.~\ref{subsec::factor}, we adopt all the design details from Sec.~\ref{subsec::design}, as they are all beneficial to the performance.
+We start from the baseline of using ICP and motion model, then add the other terms one by one.
+When ablating the optimization factors from Sec.~\ref{subsec::factor}, we remove them separately from the strongest \tracker\ to show their benefits.

 Compared to the baseline of using ICP and motion model only (ICP+MP), adding the Shape-Term (S(1), using the first frame point cloud as shape in the Shape Term) significantly improves the performance.
 During this process, aggregating shapes along the process of tracking (S(All), using aggregated shape in the Shape Term) assist the state estimation even further.
 On top of the point cloud related factors, the regularization on motion consistency (MC) is helpful especially on medium and hard cases.
 As for the design choices in Sec.~\ref{subsec::design}, removing any of them greatly affects both the accuracy and robustness, where Ground Removal and RANSAC are the most critical ones.